- Home

-Slow cookers also retain the natural flavours and juices of ingredients, and prevent your food from drying out – both of which can make life easier, whether you’re making a quick midweek dinner or entertaining guests.
+Slow cookers also retain the natural flavours and juices of ingredients, and prevent food from drying out – both of which can make life easier, whether you’re making a quick midweek dinner or entertaining guests.

 1. Chicken, kale, and sweet potato stew

+If you’re looking to eat healthier meals, soups and stews can be a great place to start.
 Not only are they usually super quick and simple to prepare, but soups and stews are often packed with protein, fibre, and immune-boosting nutrients too.

 This slow cooker chicken, kale, and sweet potato stew from Real Food Whole Life is hearty, filling, and seriously healthy.
 It also has the added benefit of being both gluten and dairy-free.